fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 This is possible with any of the `*Content` options in the API.

+Also,

+- **fix:** Class instances in extendedProps are converted to plain objects ([vue#53](https://github.com/fullcalendar/fullcalendar-vue/issues/53))

 ## Angular Connector

+Firstly, the Angular connector now requires [Angular 9](https://blog.angular.io/version-9-of-angular-now-available-project-ivy-has-arrived-23c97b63cfa3).

-Previouly, when using the Angular connector, you specified each option as its own attribute in your template:
+In v4, when using the Angular connector, you specified each option as its own attribute in your template:

 ```ng
 <!-- the old way -->